TheresaLui/SelfHelpContent_v2/articles/problemscopingques.partnercenter/problemscoping-partnercenter-mpn-comprec-exam.md

 	   "controlType": "multilinetextbox",
 	   "displayLabel": "Details",
 	   "watermarkText": "Please provide any additional information about your issue", "infoBalloonText": "If your problem is related to usage or azure consumption, net new customers, revenue or performance recognition (etc), please use the <a href='https://partner.microsoft.com/dashboard/support/mpn/servicerequests/create?stage=2&topicid=76e2d30e-8fa5-c90d-725c-4a999092cfa5'>Competency revenue - performance recognition</a> template.
-To better understand and learn more about competencies and their requirements before attaining them please use the <a href='https://partner.microsoft.com/dashboard/support/mpn/servicerequests/create?stage=3&topicid=f6d4d9aa-acd2-f7e2-ad7e-1fb5e07f20cf'>Competency requirements</a> template.", "required": true,
+To better understand and learn more about competencies and their requirements before attaining them or submit a ticket on this topic please use the <a href='https://partner.microsoft.com/dashboard/support/mpn/servicerequests/create?stage=3&topicid=f6d4d9aa-acd2-f7e2-ad7e-1fb5e07f20cf'>Competency requirements</a> template.", "required": true,
 	   "useAsAdditionalDetails": true
        },